obestwalter/loslassa/docs/index.rst

     cd */path/to/project*
     loslassa play

-Starts a local development server.
+Starts a local development server (see script output for a link to the page).
 All files in project folder are being watched and if something changes the project is rebuild.

 Publish
 =======